 East and south of Huilla the other military and missionary stations, such as chiefly fishermen attracted by the multitude of fish in this part of the stream.
-The section of the seaboard lying between Mossamedes and the estuary, political Cunene Angola, has boundary of also remained almost uninhabited.
+The section of the seaboard lying between Mossamedes and the Cunene estuary, political boundary of Angola, has also remained almost uninhabited.
 Yet this part of the coast presents the rare advantage of the two excellent havens of Bahia Pinda (Port Alexander) and Bahia dos Tigres (Great Fish Bay), both formed by sand-banks deposited in a line with the coast, and connected by a narrow strip with the mainland.
-On the lofty headland of Cabo Negro, which commands the northern entrance of Port Alexander, are still visible the remains of a pedrão. or a stone block erected in 1485 by Diego Cam to commemorate his discoveries.
-A similar memorial pile crowns the summit of Cape Santa-Maria. between Dombe-Grande and Mossamedes.
+On the lofty headland of Cabo Negro, which commands the northern entrance of Port Alexander, are still visible the remains of a pedrão, or a stone block erected in 1485 by Diego Cam to eommemorate his discoveries.
+A similar memorial pile crowns the summit of Cape Santabetween Maria.
+Dombe-Grande and Mossamedes.

-Gambos and Humbé (Kumbi), have hitherto remained mere groups of eabins inhabited by the natives.
+Gambos and Hambé (Kambi), have hitherto remained mere groups of cabins inhabited by the natives.
 Along this marshy tract of the Middle Cunene the white population has so far been represented only by a few solitary individuals, wise in a region which was formerly depopulated by the slave trade, and where the desolate seaboard consequently presents but few plantations and cultivated tracts.
 At the same time the withdrawal of wild animals towards the interior, and the reckless destruction of forests along the coast continually diminish the natural resources of the land, and give a correspondingly greater relative value to the products of human industry.
-Ivory, which next to slaves was formerly the most valuable commodity exported from Angola,^{} tends to disappear, while the tusks obtained from the more inland regions are forwarded by the Congo route.
+Ivory, which next to slaves was formerly the most valuable commodity exported from Angola, tends to disappear, while the tusks obtained from the more inland regions are forwarded by the Congo route.

-Fig. 17.-T IGER BAY AND THE CUNENE.
-Scale 1:70 0, 0 00.
+Fig. 17.-TIGER BAY AND THE CUNENE.
+Scale 1: 700,000.

 Despite the fertility of its plateaux and river valleys, Angola still remains one of those African lands in which hunting and fishing continue to have almost as much importance as husbandry.
 But this could scarcely be otherlianas from which it is extracted shall have disappeared from all the districts near the seaboard.
-The orchilla moss used in dyeing, which hangs in festoons from the branches of the baobab and other large forest trees, has already become much scarcer than formerly; gum copal, however, which is annually forwarded from the Angolan ports, is still found in abundance on the coastlands, and is supplemented by large quantities of wax brought down from the interior by the The modern innatives. dustrial artshave, moreover. imparted a special value to numerous natural products of Angola for which hitherto no use could be found.
+The orchilla mossused in dyeing, which hangs in festoons from the branches of the baobab and other large forest trees, has already become much scarcer than formerly; gum copal, however, which is annually forwarded from the Angolan ports, is still found in abundance on the coastlands, and is supplemented by large quantities of wax brought down from the interior by the natives.
+The modern industrial artshave, moreover, imparted a special value to numerous natural products of Angola for which hitherto no use could be found.
 The palms yield their oils, fibre, and fruits ; the acacias offer their gums and resins; the euphorbias supply their sap, the so-called almeidina, or starch extract; while from the baobab are obtained the bark and bast, which serve for the manufacture of cordage, paper, and even cloth.
 And how many vegetable growths are still met in the forests, whose wood, leaves, gums, or fruits might be utilised for their industrial or medicinal properties!
 Amongst these plants there are some the timber of which is proof against the attacks of the destructive termite.

-In the same way the supply of caoutchouc, which was at one time exported to the yearly value of from $\pounds 120,000$ to $\pounds 160,000$, will necessarily fall off when the
+In the same way the supply of caoutchouc, which was at one time exported to the yearly value of from £120,000 to £160,000, will necessarily fall off when the

-Revenue of the Province of Angola in 1834 :- Sale of slaves, £29,000, or four-fifths of the whole; • other revenues, £4,000, or one-fifth of the whole.
+Revenue of the Province of Angola in 1834 :- Sale of slaves, £20,000, or four-fifths of the whole; other revenues, £4,000, or one-fifth of the whole.
 Angola is also rich in mineral resources, chief amongst which are the extensive copper ores.